JonathanKwak/generic-shop-system/README.md

 - A 'Tools' folder in ReplicatedStorage, that contains `Tool` objects
 - Each `Tool` should have the attribute `Cost`, otherwise the tool will not be displayed as on-sale
 - All .lua files are client-sided, except for `shop_server.lua`
+- There exists an `ObjectValue` called `ToolSelected`.
+Its value is set whenever the player wants to load the page for that specific item to see more information about it.

 ## Features
 - Generic, requires only minor modification to code to adapt to a game system